For Old Time's Sake Part 1 Of 3

 The refrigerator leaped even more excitedly, slamming hard and noisily to the floor, and made a strange cry.

-"Whoa!
-Rotom!"
-I screamed, my body shaking hard, a smile starting to spread over my face despite the fear flooding throughout my body.
+“Whoa!
+Rotom!”
+My body was shaking hard, a smile starting to spread over my face despite the fear flooding throughout my body.

 Though my heart kicked strongly in my chest from the decision.